tmarktaylor/phmutest/docs/codemode.md

 The --generate option outputs the generated testfile to stdout or the named file.
 Keep in mind the testfile is a snapshot in time of the Markdown blocks.
 This file may be run later with unittest **or run with pytest**.
-Run with pytest is ok provided a --fixture does not call **addModuleCleanup()**.
-Working with generated testfile separately is an effective way to troubleshoot test failures and to understand the execution context.
+Working with the generated testfile separately is an effective way to troubleshoot test failures and to understand the execution context.

 ## Fixture globs